wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-vms-containers.md

 Also, [kubernetes](https://azure.microsoft.com/blog/2014/08/28/hackathon-with-kubernetes-on-azure/) is an open-source system for VM and container group management derived from lessons learned at Google.
 You can even use [kubernetes with weave to provide networking support](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/getting-started-guides/coreos/azure/README.md#kubernetes-on-azure-with-coreos-and-weave).

 [Deis](http://deis.io/overview/) is an open source "Platform-as-a-Service" (PaaS) that makes it easy to deploy and manage applications on your own servers.
 Deis builds upon Docker and CoreOS to provide a lightweight PaaS with a Heroku-inspired workflow.
-You can easily [create a 3-
+You can easily [create a 3-Node Azure VM group and install Deis](/documentation/articles/virtual-machines-deis-cluster) on Azure and then [install a Hello World Go application](/documentation/articles/virtual-machines-deis-cluster#deploy-and-scale-a-hello-world-application).

 [CoreOS](/documentation/articles/virtual-machines-linux-coreos-how-to), a Linux distribution with an optimized footprint, Docker support, and their own container system called [rkt](https://github.com/coreos/rkt), also has a container group management tool called [fleet](/documentation/articles/virtual-machines-linux-coreos-fleet-get-started).